tiagodeluna/study-notes/AWS/README.md

 The AWS CLI (Command Line Interface) is a tool for managing your AWS services using command line.
 It allows you, for example, to automatize the creation and configuration of your EC2 instances via scripts.
 Check the [documentation](https://aws.amazon.com/pt/cli/) for more details.

+**API Gateway**

+Amazon API Gateway is a fully-managed service that allows you to create and maintain your own APIs for your application.
+It acts as a "front-door" for your application, allowing access to data/logic/functionality from your back-end services.

+API Gateway uses Stages, that are snapshots of your API (e.g. dev, prod, beta...) containing specific settings - it stores configuration for deployments.

+There are also Gateway Methods that are associated with an API Gateway Resource.
+They include the allowed HTTP methods (DELETE, GET, HEAD, OPTIONS, PATCH, POST, and PUT) and the AWS-provided ANY method as a catch-all.
+API Gateway methods can be configured to respond to requests to AWS Lambda functions, integrated with other AWS Services, and to existing HTTP endpoints.

 **Aurora**

 Amazon Aurora is a MySQL database engine that combine the speed and availability of high-end commercial databases with the simplicity and cost-effectiveness of open-source databases.
 It offers aproximately 5 times the performance of MySQL.
 You use Amazon Aurora by selecting it when creating a RDS instance.